benjaminy/TenaciousCalf/README.md

 #### Trees?!?
 Won't that create a log-slowdown?

-Yes, but&hellip; There has been some recent work on clever wide-node trees.
-Using sufficiently wide trees means that for most intents and purposes the trees never get more than 5 or 6 layers deep.
-More importantly, almost surely the first couple layers of the tree will be cached.
-So even for unpredictable access patterns, there should be no more than 3 or 4 (expensive) main memory accesses.

-For certain access patterns, wide trees are still fairly slow compared to raw arrays, but they're _much_ better than your grandparents' linked lists or binary trees.
-And the slowdown is FMIAP (for most intents and purposes) a small constant.
+Yes, but&hellip; There is a lot of very clever research out there on fancy ways to do persistent structures with good asymptotics.
+Things like fingers and tries and whatnot.
+So sometimes we can actually get worst-case or amortized constant time.
+Then we throw in chunking which effectively makes the base of the logarithm high.
+And a high-base logarithm is darn close to constant FMIAP (for most intents and purposes).

 (See for example the work of Phil Bagwell which has been taken up enthusiastically in the Clojure ecosystem.)